 It is expected that all students will provide safe care to patients.
 Students are expected to be awake, alert, and ready to begin their clinical experiences for the duration of the clinical time.
 MCC does not approve of students working prior to attending clinical rotations.
 Fatigue can contribute to unsafe nursing practices.
-If an instructor becomes aware of a student working prior to a clinical rotation, the student will be sent home, and make-up time will be required at the student's expense.
+If an instructor becomes aware of a student working prior to a clinical rotation, the student will be sent home, and make-up time will be required at the student's expense following the nursing department Attendance Policy.